Pennsylvania Route 82: PA 82 Alternate Truck

+East Fallowfield Township

 Pennsylvania Route 82 Alternate Truck is a truck route around a weight-restricted bridge on PA 82 over Buck Run in East Fallowfield Township, on which trucks over 33 tons and combination loads over 40 tons are prohibited.
 The route follows US 1, PA 41, PA 10, Gum Tree Road, and Buck Run Road.
 It was established in 2013.

+Coatesville

+Pennsylvania Route 82 Alternate Truck is a truck route around a weight-restricted bridge on PA 82 and US 30 Business over the West Branch Brandywine Creek in Coatesville, on which trucks over 30 tons are prohibited.
+The route follows US 30 Business, Airport Road, and US 30.
+Signs were posted in 2025.